leopauly/Drowsiness-Detection-system/README.md

 - The example video can be changed by editing line9 of the above file.

 Others:
--svmclass.mat : trained SVM classifier to classify eye images into open eyes or blinks.
+- svmclass.mat : trained SVM classifier to classify eye images into open eyes or blinks.
--doze.mp4 : Sample test video.
+- doze.mp4 : Sample test video.